 The Best Investments I Made For My Blog

 Happy Fri-YAY, folks!
 I am so excited for today.
 I don’t often talk blogging on my site (not my cup of tea) but I have been getting some requests to talk about the best tools and investments I’ve purchased for my site over the years.
 I have put a lot of money into my business and for the most part, it’s paid off.
 I am no stranger to the fact that to make money, sometimes you have to spend money.
 It’s part of the deal.
-Check out which 10 items were MOST worth it to me over the last three years.
+Check out which 10 items were MOST worth it to me over the last five years.

 The Best Investments I Made For My Blog

 This was one of my most expensive purchases I have EVER made for my business.
 And it was a big one.
 My computer was $3500 and it’s the largest screen and memory size available for iMacs.
 I waited until it went on sale, and was able to save $1000 on it.
 I put this off for so long – I had been working off my laptop (and still do when I travel) but the laptop I have is no longer capable of processing my videos or saving my videos anymore to the capacity I needed it to.
 I knew I wanted a desktop so I could work more comfortably at my desk and when it came time to splurge – I’m really glad I went with this one.

 Two: DSLR Camera + 50mm Lens